Why Farmland Indexes?

 Survey pricing is subject to biases and at some point can prove to be problematic.
 Real arms length transactions remove investor doubts as to accuracy.
 A trustworthy index is needed for the agricultural and investment marketplace.

-Farmland indexes can be tailored to specific geographic regions and soil characteristics.
+Farmland indexes can be tailored to specific geographic regions and land quality.